rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-social-sync/index.markdown

 ##Future Milestones:

-1. Import/export media from Picasa and Flickr.
+1. Import/export media from Google+, Instagram and Flickr.
 2. Post new upload to Facebook account from website where rtMedia is installed.
-3. Export media from website to social sites.